nicofari/aws-de/README.md

 - MONERO_PIPELINE_ARN monero step functions state machine arn
 - BITCOIN_PIPELINE_ARN bitcoin step functions state machine arn

-#### ```State machine```
+#### ETL Pipelines

+Pipelines are implemented leveraging ```AWS Step Functions``` State Machine concept.

-There are two state machines (or ETL pipelines), one for each currency:
+There are two state machines, one for each currency:
 - ```prof-ai-aws-de-bitcoin```
 - ```prof-ai-aws-de-monero```

-They have the same structure, shown below:
+Since the transformations are the same for both currencies, the only difference being file names, pipelines do  the same structure, which is shown below:
 ![this diagram](https://github.com/nicofari/aws-de/blob/0f5d3b78faa6bc05455749cde4607955a2beabb7/docs/stepfunctions_graph.png "pipeline flow")

+Different file names are expressed through the use of job parameters in each state.

-The first step is
+The first state is
 - raw_to_silver

-In this state price missing data are imputed, and google trend column names are normalized.
+In this step price missing data are imputed, and google trend column names are normalized.
 Data are then converted to parquet format and stored in the ```silver``` bucket.

 - silver_to_gold

-In this state data are read from silver bucket and joined into one (after applying a median to price values) dataframe which is stored into the ```gold``` bucket.
+In this phase data are read from silver bucket and joined into one (after applying a median to price values) dataframe which is stored into the ```gold``` bucket.

 - load